 Participants will be counseled to report all occurrences of unusual genital bleeding that is different from baseline reports and not attributable to contraceptive method to study staff as soon as possible after identification of the bleeding.
-Please note, changes in genital bleeding deemed to be related to the participant's contraceptive use or menstruation postpartum will not be reported as an AE, unless deemed to be an adverse event.
-A female participant's menstrual cycle should be actively tracked from Enrollment throughout during follow-up to ensure menses coincide with the 2-6 week study product washout period between doses.

-8.2 Concomitant Medications
+9.2 Concomitant Medications

-The Concomitant Medications Log CRF is used to document all concomitant medications used by a given participant during her study participation.
+The Concomitant Medications Log CRF is used to document all concomitant medications used by a given participant during his/her study participation.

-Protocol section 6.8 requires site staff to document all medications taken by study participants beginning at screening and continuing throughout the duration of the study.
+Protocol section 6.6 requires site staff to document all medications taken by study participants beginning at screening and continuing throughout the duration of the study.
 Medications include the following:

-- Prescription and "over-the counter" medications and preparations - Vaccinations - Vitamins and other nutritional supplements - Herbal, naturopathic, and traditional preparations - · Contraceptive medications - o Injectable contraceptive (Depo, NET-EN, Cyclofem, etc.): Record each injection that the participant receives during study participation on a new log line.
+- Prescription and "over-the counter" medications and preparations - Vaccinations - Vitamins and other nutritional supplements - Herbal, naturopathic, and traditional preparations - Contraceptive medications, if applicable - Injectable contraceptive (Depo, NET-EN, Cyclofem, etc.): Record each injection that the participant receives during study participation on a new log line.
 Enter both the start and stop dates as the date of injection.
 Indicate the frequency as "once".
 Injections of contraceptive medications used before the Screening Visit are not recorded on the Concomitant Medications Log CRF.
-This CRF only captures medications used on or after the Screening Visit date - Oral contraceptive birth control pills: Record each pill pack confirmed by the participant to have been taken on a new log line.
+This CRF only captures medications used on or after the Screening Visit date

+- Oral contraceptive birth control pills: Record each pill pack confirmed by the participant to have been taken on a new log line.
 Indicate the start date as the date the first pill of the pack was taken and the stop date as the date the last pill of the pack was taken.
 If the participant is taking birth control pills at Screening, document this pill pack on the Concomitant Medications Log, as well as any other pill packs she begins during follow-up.
 If a participant misses a pill, this outage does not need to be recorded on the Concomitant Medications Log CRF - o Implants/IUD: Record each implant/IUD on a new log line.
 The start date should be the date of implant or insertion and the stop date should be the date the implant/IUD is removed.
 Indicate the frequency as "Other" and write "continuous" in the text field.
 For medical devices with no active medication, such as the copper IUD, indicate the dose as "1", the dose unit as "Other", and indicate "device" in the text field.
 For IUD route, select "Other" and write "intrauterine" in the text field.
 For Implant route, select "Other' and write "sub-dermal" in the text field.
 If the participant has an implant/IUD in place at Screening, document this on the Concomitant Medications Log, as well as any other implants or IUDs she receives during follow-up